Blic: 1996–1997 protests

 In November 1996, local municipal elections were held across Serbia.
 The opposition, headed by the DS and SPO, parties made big gains at the expense of Milošević's Socialist Party of Serbia (SPS).
 Milošević refused to recognize the results, thus sparking a huge outpouring of street protests.
 Blic capitalized on this to further its position on the market through fair coverage of the events ignored by the government-controlled media.
-The decision turned out to be a business winner in the short term as circulation rapidly grew to 200,000 copies a day, but it also drew the ire of the Milošević authorities.
+The decision turned out to be a business winner in the short term as circulation rapidly grew to 200,000 copies a day.

-In the circumstances when state media made virtually no mention of the protests and the reporting of the independent media was insufficient on the subject, Blic made a gutsy decision to devote a sizable part of its paper every day to the protests.
 The government responded immediately by restricting Blics access to print and distribution facilities as the state printing house refused to print any more than 80,000 copies of the paper.
-The problem first appeared when it came time to print the 29 November 1996 holiday 4-day issue (FR Yugoslavia at the time still celebrated the old SFR Yugoslavia's day of the republic) as the state-owned Borba printing facility informed Blic staff that it's not able to print the holiday issue in the requested 235,000 copies "due to technical reasons" and instead offered to print about a third of that.
+The problem first appeared when it came time to print the 29 November 1996 holiday 4-day issue (FR Yugoslavia at the time still celebrated the old SFR Yugoslavia's day of the republic) as the state-owned Borba printing facility informed Blic staff that it would not able to print the holiday issue in the requested 235,000 copies "due to technical reasons" and instead offered to print about a third of that.
 The holiday issue still appeared on newsstands in projected circulation as some of it got printed at Borba and the rest in privately owned ABC Produkt.
 However, the issue that appeared was a complete whitewash, abandoning the paper's new concept and going back to entertainment and frivolity.
 Forty three journalists employed at Blic immediately publicly distanced themselves from the issue, and editor-in-chief Manjo Vukotić and his deputy Cvijetin Milivojević resigned in protest.